jfortin42/wolf3D/README.md

 </tbody>
 </table>
 ## Contact & contribute
-If you want to contact me, or fix/improve wolf3D, just send me a mail at **jfortin@student.42.fr**
+To contact me, or fix/improve wolf3D, feel free to send me an email at **jfortin@student.42.fr**